-We have added a comment in Section III.A. concerning the density of a-SiO2.
+We added a comment to Section III A concerning the density of a-SiO2.
 The modified text is highlighted in red.
-As for the presence of coordination defects, we feel that the radial distribution function (Fig. 3 (a)) is sufficient for describing the bonding environment of our model of a-SiO2, which compares well with experiment.
-The fine structural detail of our model of a-SiO2 is not necessary to compare with our model of a-Si, which differs significantly from a-SiO2.
+As for the presence of coordination defects, ….
+The radial distribution function [Fig. 3 (a)] describes the bonding environment of our model of a-SiO2 and compares well with experiment.

 2) I have a problem with Fig. 3: The calculation of the dispersion curves of a-SiO2 does not seem to make much sense beyond 0.5 wavevector, as the S(omega,k) curves are very broad.

-We agree that the “goodness of fit” (coefficients of determination) for a-SiO2 structure factors above a normalized wavevector of 0.2 is questionable.
-We commented directly about this in Section I.V.B.
-While the “goodness of fit” is questionable, we report the errors explicitly in the text and represent them graphically in Fig. 3 so that the reader is not mislead.
-We feel it is useful to plot the pseudo dispersion curve for a-SiO2 above a wavevector of 0.2 to compare with previous experimental [18,26,28,63,67] and numerical results [41,42,64], as well as to compare with a-Si.
+We agree that the “goodness of fit” (coefficient of determination) for the a-SiO2 structure factors above a normalized wavevector of 0.2 is low.
+We commented directly about this point in Section IV B. We report the errors explicitly in the text and represent them graphically in Fig. 3 so that the reader is not mislead.
+We feel that it is useful to plot the (pseudo) dispersion curve for a-SiO2 above a wavevector of 0.5 to compare with previous experimental [18,26,28,63,67] and numerical results [41,42,64], as well as to compare with our a-Si data.

 3) The choice of using the speed of sound obtained from the DOS looks rather arbitrary, as it does not properly take into account longitudinal modes as propagating modes.
 This choice probably affects the estimate of the thermal conductivity of a-Si (where propagating modes count most), and may explain why the agreement between eq.
 (1) and Green Kubo calculations (Fig. 6b) is rather poor.

-We addressed this comment in Section IV.C., staring with the paragraph “The sound speed vs,DOS will be used for both a-SiO2 and a-Si for the rest of this work,...”.
-We argue in this section that using a single polarization with mode properties dominated by transverse values will tend to maximize the contribution to thermal conductivity from propagating modes.
-Because the predicted kGK for a-Si is lower than kvib, adjusting the propagating mode properties towards longitudinal values would only make the agreement with kGK worse.
-Because of this, we do not feel that the use of Eq.
-(2) with a single polarization is the cause for the discrepancy between kvib and kGK.
-Furthermore, the two predictions agree within the errors.
+We agree that there is some arbitrariness in the choice of the sound speed and believe that we addressed this comment honestly in the last paragraph of Section IV C. We argued that using a single polarization with mode properties dominated by transverse values will maximize the contribution to thermal conductivity from propagating modes.
+Because the predicted kGK for a-Si is lower than kvib (but still within the uncertainty), adjusting the propagating mode properties towards longitudinal values would only make the agreement with kGK worse.
+As such, we do not feel that the use of Eq.
+(2) with a single polarization is the cause for the difference between kvib and kGK.

 4) In the last paragraph of the discussion about lifetimes a comparison is made with the results in Ref.
 9. It is shown that discrepancies between the present and the former results do not come from the use of different empirical potentials.
 It should also be mentioned that samples are generated in different ways.
 In this work WWW a-Si models are used, while in Ref.
 9 models were generated by quenching from liquid Si, and therefore may display significant structural differences.
 It is worth pointing out that also the converged bulk value obtained in this work using MD and the Green Kubo method (2.1 W/m/K) differs significantly from the one in Ref.
 9 (3 W/m/K), probably due to large differences between the models.

-This is a good point.
-We have added additional comments to the end of Section IV.D. which reiterates all the points raised by the Referee in this comment.
+We thank the referee for these good points.
+We added comments to the end of Section IV D that reiterate all these points.